xrcouture/interoperability/APIdocs.md

 ## 🥅 Goal

-With this API we wish to enable,
+With this API we wish to,
+- Promote 'Open-Metaverse' and '3D Standards'
+- Document various industry standards for wearabales and avatars:
-- users: to make digital fashion fun and easy, no matter what platform they use.
+- Allow users to make digital fashion fun and easy to use, no matter what platform they are on.
-- creators: showcase thier work and reach more people with interoperable wearables.
+- Enable creators to showcase thier work and reach more people with interoperable wearables.
-- metaverse platforms: Enable interoperability and bring-in more users and creators.
+- Enable interoperability and bring-in more users and creators for metaverse platforms
-- Onboarding users to web3: By connecting web2 and web3 platfomrs, we can tap into the larger web2 audience and incentives them to explore new web3 pltaforms.
+- Tap into the larger web2 audience and incentives them to explore new web3 pltaforms.
+Thus, onboarding new users to web3.
-- Promoting 'Open-Metaverse' and '3D Standards'

 ---